-see chapter 3.6.7.3 - "Service life of the "Sigma Comfort" rotor coating"
+see chapter 3.6.7.4 - "Service life of the "Sigma Comfort" rotor coating"

-3.6.7.2 Service life of rotors and accessories
+3.6.7.2 Service life (for centrifuges according to Machinery Directive)

 The rotors and accessories have a limited service life.

 - Perform regular checks (at least once per month) for safety reasons! - Pay special attention to changes, such as corrosion, cracks, material abrasion, etc.